|

 whenever I choose, simply by taking a few deep and

+relaxing breaths".
 We hope this Self Hypnosis FAQs page has helped to

 answer your questions about self hypnotism and has